Robust Quickest Change Detection in Non-Stationary Processes: Numerical Results

 From Example~\ref{exam:GaussLFD}, it follows that the LFL is $\mathcal{N}(0.5, 1)$.
 Thus, the CUSUM and Shiryaev test designed with pre-change density $f=\mathcal{N}(0,1)$ and post-change density $\mathcal{N}(0.5, 1)$ are robust optimal.
 In Fig.~\ref{fig:CUSUM} (Left), we have compared the robust CUSUM test with a randomly picked non-robust test designed using pre-change density $f=\mathcal{N}(0,1)$ and post-change density $\mathcal{N}(1.5, 1)$.
 The data samples after change for the simulations are generated using $\mathcal{N}(0.5, 1)$.
 This data generation corresponds to the worst-case scenario, and as expected, the worst-case performance of the robust test is better than that of a non-robust test.

-For the Poisson case, we chose the following model:
+For the Poisson case, we choose the following model:

-Thus, following Example~\ref{exam:PoissonLFD}, the LFL is $\text{Pois}(0.5)$.
+From Example~\ref{exam:PoissonLFD}, it follows that the LFL is $\text{Pois}(0.8)$.
 We compare it with a randomly chosen non-robust test with post-change law $\text{Pois}(1.5)$.
 The data for the Poisson case was generated using the worst-case scenario $\text{Pois}(0.8)$; See Fig.~\ref{fig:CUSUM} (Right).

 In Fig.~\ref{fig:Shiryaev}, we have shown the corresponding comparisons for the robust Shiryaev test using the same Gaussian and Poisson models as above.
 The change point is assumed to be a geometric random variable with parameter $0.01$.